martinpiper/C64Public/Citadel2/README.md

 Also BuildIt*.bat will produce C64 ready prg files suitable for the normal BASIC load and run in an emulator or the real computer.

+# Instructions

+The CRT file will need to be mounted as a cartridge in a suitable emulator or written to a compatible GMod2 ROM.

+## Computer terminals and switches

+To access a computer terminal in a wall, stop the player, hold down fire while pushing the joystick in the direction of the terminal until the screen changes.
+The first default option for the terminal sub-game is: Exit back to the game.
+The next option is: Open/close (toggle) the associated door.
+The next options are any collected powerups.
+Choose the option with left/right and use fire to select it.

+A switch in a wall looks a bit like a computer terminal, using it is the same as a computer terminal except that it will just toggle its associated door.

+## Teleporters

+To use a teleporter stop the player and hold down fire.

+## Capturing enemies

+While stationary double free and hold the fire button to activate the capture probe.
+Move the probe over an enemy to capture it, if you have enough energy to do so.
+Once captured, the enemy status will be displayed on the status panel.

+It is possible to capture and control up to three enemies at once.
+The currently active captured enemy will quickly pulse grey, other captured enemies will slowly pulse grey.
+Cycle through the captured enemies with by pressing the "space bar".

+The currently captured enemy can be ordered to do different actions with the function keys:

+	* F1 - Orders Stay or continue moving, it toggles the order
+	* F3 - Follow the player, the point to be followed is two squares along the last direction the player fired.
+	* F5 - TBA
+	* F7 - TBA

+## Dropped pickups

+	* Flashing weapon pod - Upgrades weapons.
+Bullet range, rear shot, side shot etc
+	* CPU icon - Reduce sub-game difficulty
+	* Battery - Health increase

 # Diary of a game

 ## Technical review